kcaybasi/kcaybasi/README.md

 You can check out my public resporities which I opened to show off my skills.
 I would be delighted to hear regarding them.
 Any feedback is welcomed.

-Discover some games I made from https://chipmunk.games and https://play.google.com/store/apps/developer?id=Kadir+Furkan+Çaybaşı to reach me about anything (preferably with good job offers) here is my e-mail k.furkancaybasi@gmail.com
+Discover some games I made from https://chipmunk.games and https://play.google.com/store/apps/developer?id=Kadir+Furkan+Çaybaşı

+To reach me about anything (preferably with good job offers) here is my e-mail k.furkancaybasi@gmail.com

 Have a great day!